sourcegraph/about/blogposts/2021/deprecating-lsp.md

 title: "Deprecating Language Server support"
 author: Eric Fritz
 authorUrl: https://eric-fritz.com
-description: "We're dropping support for Language Server-based code intelligence from our product effective on 2021-08-20.
-Note that this will affect all instances that are not running a private extension registry, not just those upgrading to Sourcegraph 3.31."
+description: "We're dropping support for Language Server-based code intelligence from our product effective on 2021-09-01.
+Note that this will affect all instances that are not running a private extension registry, not just those upgrading to the current version of Sourcegraph."
 publishDate: 2021-08-10T12:00-00:00
 tags: [blog]
 slug: deprecating-lsp